camaraproject/Commonalities/documentation/Camara-OAS-Sections-Guidelines.md

 ```
 #### Title
-API name shall be specified in the title but this shall not include the term "API" in it.
+Title describes the API shortly.
+The title shall not include the term "API" in it.

 #### Description
-Description should shortly describe the API.
+Description should provide a slightly longer description of the API as compared to the title.

 #### Version
 APIs shall use the [versioning-format](https://lf-camaraproject.atlassian.net/wiki/x/3yLe) as specified by the release management working group.